reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 ## Examining the training data distribution

-> NOTE: This section contains statements not backed up by anything but intuition and should be considered speculation.
+> NOTE: This section contains statements mostly based on intuition and should be considered speculation.
 Please let me know in the comments if you find anything you disagree with, I'm excited to hear other perspectives.

 Something that intrigued me in [Saxton et. al.][mathematics_dataset_paper]'s paper was how high a baseline transformer scored on probability tasks (~0.77 and ~0.73), given that working these out are a multi-step process.
 How could basic pattern-matching score so highly on such a task?
 Is mere perception enough to figure out something like the probability product rule, on such a generic architecture without any prior knowledge of numbers or probability?